 If the accident occurs at a location distant to home, then careful thought must be given to the seriousness of the accident, as compared to the distance from home, and a judgement made as to whether or not the parents/guardians should be informed immediately.
-If the child is on a lengthy residential stay with the Company and the nature of the accident, whilst serious, does not involve their returning home immediately, then leaders should make every effort to contact the parents/guardians promptly to inform them of the incident.
-Whatever the circumstances, when the child returns home, the parents/guardians must be met promptly, and given details of the incident, treatment rendered and any professional advice given as to their after-care.
+If the child or young person is on a lengthy residential stay with the Company and the nature of the accident, whilst serious, does not involve their returning home immediately, then leaders should make every effort to contact the parents/guardians promptly to inform them of the incident.
+Whatever the circumstances, when the child or young person returns home, the parents/guardians must be met promptly, and given details of the incident, treatment rendered, and any professional advice given as to their aftercare.

-Details of all accidents requiring hospital treatment should be sent to Regional Headquarters immediately for the Brigade Insurers using the Brigade accident report form, which is available from Regional Headquarters.
+Details of all accidents requiring professional medical attention or hospital treatment at the time or as a result of an accident sustained whilst participating in a BB Activity should be completed on the Accident Notification Form and sent to Regional Headquarters immediately for the Brigade Insurers using the Brigade accident report form, which is available from Regional Headquarters.
 Where necessary, Regional Headquarters will inform the owner of the premises where the accident occurred.